jquery/jquery-wp-content/README.md

 Copyright 2012 jQuery Foundation and other contributors.
 All rights reserved.

-The web-base-template repository contains themes for rendering all jQuery Foundation web sites.
+The jquery-wp-content repository contains themes for rendering all jQuery Foundation web sites.

 ### What is licensed